OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Dead code injection

 This technique makes the program's control-flow more complex by injecting dead code into the program.
-Dead code is a stub of code that doesn’t affect the original program’s behaviour but brings the overhead for the reverse engineering.
+Dead code is a stub of code that doesn’t affect the original program’s behaviour but increases the overhead for the reverse engineering process.

 #### String encryption